 Our business is managed by our Adviser.
 The officers, directors and employees of our Adviser have significant experience in making investments in and lending to businesses of all sizes, and investing in real estate.
-We have entered into an investment advisory agreement with our Adviser, as amended (including the Sixth Amended and Restated Investment Advisory Agreement dated July 14, 2020, the "Advisory Agreement"), under which our Adviser is responsible for managing our assets and liabilities, for operating our business on a day-to-day basis and for identifying, evaluating, negotiating and consummating investment transactions consistent with our investment policies as determined by our Board of Directors from time to time.
+We have entered into an investment advisory agreement with our Adviser, as amended from time to time (including the Seventh Amended and Restated Investment Advisory Agreement advisory Agreement"), under which our Adviser is responsible for managing our assets and liabilities, for operating our business on a day-to-day basis and for identifying, evaluating, negotiating and consummating investment transactions consistent with our investment policies as determined by our Board of Directors from time to time.
 The Administrator employs our chief financial officer, treasurer, chief compliance officer, and general counsel and secretary (who also serves as our Administrator's president, general counsel, and secretary) and their respective staffs and provides administrative services for us under the administration agreement with our Administrator (the "Administration Agreement").

 David Gladstone, our chairman and chief executive officer, is also the chairman, chief executive officer and the controlling stockholder of our Adviser and our Administrator.
 Terry Lee Brubaker, our vice chairman and chief operating officer, also serves in the same capacities for our Adviser and our Administrator.
-Robert Cutlip, and Arthur "Buzz" Cooper, our co-presidents, are also executive managing directors of our Adviser.
+Arthur "Buzz" Cooper, our president, is also an executive managing director of our Adviser.

 Our Adviser has an investment committee that approves each of our investments.
 This investment committee is currently comprised of Messrs.
-Gladstone, Brubaker, Cutlip, Cooper, Laura Gladstone, who is a managing director of our Adviser, and John Sateri, who is a managing director of our Adviser.
+Gladstone, Brubaker, and Cooper, Laura Gladstone, who is a managing director of our Adviser.
 We believe that the review process of our investment committee gives us a unique competitive advantage over other REITs because of the substantial experience that its members possess and their unique perspective in evaluating the blend of corporate credit, real estate and lease terms that collectively provide an acceptable risk for our investments.